Policing and Criminal Justice Leadership - MSc

 Professional Placement option

-This will allow you to complete a credit bearing, 20 week Professional Placement as an integral part of your Master’s Degree.
-The purpose of the Professional Placement is to improve your employability and transferable skills.
-The placement experience will allow you to evidence your professional skills, attitudes and behaviours at the point of entry to the postgraduate job market.
+The experience you gain through your placement will allow you to evidence your professional skills, attitudes and behaviours at the point of entry to the postgraduate job market.

-Please note that placements will only be confirmed following a competitive, employer-led selection process, therefore the University will not be able to guarantee placements for students who have registered for the ‘with Professional Placement’ course.
+Please note: Placements will only be confirmed following a competitive, employer-led selection process.
+As such, the University will not be able to guarantee placements for students who have registered for the professional placement option.

 Why Choose Us?